 City have achieved great success on YouTube.
 900,000 of the site’s users subscribe to see City’s content.
 More than Chelsea, Liverpool, Tottenham, or Arsenal.
 Manchester United do not even have an official YouTube channel.
 City also produces the most consistent updates to their YouTube blog, 50% more than the second-place Chelsea.

 Often posted is footage of pre- and post-game press conferences.
 It allows the channel’s subscribers to hear for themselves what the players and manager say to the press, rather than trust the often farfetched spins of these comments offered by sports news outlets.

 The channel also offers coverage of untelevised matches played by City’s Elite Development Squad and the Manchester City Women.
 It helps to remind fans that City is more an entire community than just a football team.

 On certain occasions, the YouTube team brings in famous YouTube personalities and A-list celebrities.
 One of City’s most-viewed posts is a simple penalty shootout.
-City ‘keeper Joe Hart pitted his whits against his distant relative Kevin Hart.
+City ‘keeper Joe Hart pitted his wits against his namesake, comedian Kevin Hart.
 Collaboration with established popular figures expands the channel’s audience and increases the club’s visibility.

 Adding Personality to Players